 That was the end of our racing day, but we hoisted the genoa and continued on for a pleasure sail.
 Winds were blowing at 36 knots and even with only one sail, we were booking it at 6.5 knots.
 While the salty waves flew off our bow, some nice local craft brews were enjoyed without a worry.
 As much as I felt for our skipper and the damage incurred to his mainsail, this wasn’t my yacht.
 I was just the crew, and was sailing for free.

 If you are trying to become financially independent, buying a large boat is probably one of the worst ideas.
-They are money pits and I would never recommend buying one.
+They are money pits and I wouldn’t recommend buying one.
 On the other hand, there is something alluring about sailing.
 Nothing can compare to being on a sleek vessel that is healed over and cruising through the waves all under the raw power of a strong wind: the satisfaction that you can travel for miles without burning an ounce of fuel, the lack of motor noise allowing you to really experience the howling wind and crashing waves.

-A large sailboat cannot be manned by a single person efficiently, so more often than not, skippers are looking for crew.
+A large sailboat cannot be manned by a single person efficiently.
+More often than not, skippers are looking for crew.
 I met my skipper, Captain Arrrggghhh, through a sailing club at work before I quit my job.
 One venturing sailor who had sold his boat started the club to help bring together skippers with crew.
 He would find captains and match them up with crew of varying experience levels for trips where several boats would sail to a destination then raft up for a cookout.

 There are several ways to find a captain who is looking for crew.
 Local sailing clubhouses can be a good spot.
 Some have social memberships so you can enjoy the club and participate in parties and events where captains are always looking for crew.
 Another good place is through a sailing club at your work or school.
-I have even seen ads online in places like Craigslist or boating classifieds where captains are seeking crew.
+I’ve even seen ads online in places like Craigslist or boating classifieds where captains are seeking crew.

 If you do manage to get on a boat, here are a few guidelines you should probably follow to be a good swabbie.
 First, it’s not your boat, but you should still respect it like it is.
 Wear boat friendly shoes with white or light colored soles.
-You do not want to be leaving black scuff marks from you shoes all over you skipper’s boat.
+You don’t want to be leaving black scuff marks from you shoes all over you skipper’s boat.
 Second, be reliable and punctual.
-Again, it’s not your boat so even if the schedule is not ideal, make it work if you want to go yachting for free.
+Again, it’s not your boat so even if the schedule is not ideal, make it work if you want to go sailing for free.
 Third, the captain is in charge on the boat, especially when racing.

 Sailing conditions can range anywhere from a 36-knot rager, to being stuck in a squall with sideways rain and gusts up to 50 knots, to having no wind and sitting idle.
 Regardless of the conditions, everyone is there to have fun so don’t be a downer and you will surely be invited back for more adventures!